7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 How to Read is chock-filled with early high frequency words (many of them sight words to be memorized anyway).
 The words are repeated page after page and quickly incorporated into short sentences so your reader can feel a great JOY of reading a whole sentence very early on!

-Of course, always do come back after a time to phonics to solidify what your kiddo is learning and reading and to "dive deep" into the English language for greater proficiency.
+Of course, you should come back to phonics to solidify what your kiddo is learning and reading and to "dive deep" into the English language to be able to become a proficient reader.

 5. Your teaching is too SIGHT WORD heavy.